 What is a Bulletproof Vest?

-Bulletproof vests are known by many different terms .
+Bulletproof vests have many different names .
 You hear tactical vest, ballistic vest, Kevlar vest, and others.
 In fact, bulletproof vests are the most popular type of body armor.

 Manufacturers design bulletproof vests to be lightweight, concealable, and capable of defeating many common handgun rounds.

 Level IIIA soft body armor is the most common type of bulletproof vest.
 Concealable is the most common cut shape.
 It covers the most square inches on the wearer’s torso because it wraps around the front of the torso to cover the sides, shoulders and also the back.
-While soft body armor is designed to only defeat handgun rounds, they also disperse kinetic energy to decrease blunt force trauma.
+Manufacturers build soft armor to only defeat handgun rounds, but they also disperse kinetic energy to decrease blunt force trauma.

 Who Should Wear Bulletproof Vests?

 While Hollywood popularized the term, ‘bulletproof vest,’ the body armor industry shied away from this term as it defies the laws of physics.
-Alternatively, you might also see terms such as ballistic vest, soft armor, level II, level IIIA, Kevlar, Aramid, UHMWPE, Dyneema, and a few others to describe certain aspects of these incredibly strong and lightweight body armor vests.
+At the end of the day, nothing is ever truly, “bulletproof.”
+Alternatively, you might also see terms such as ballistic vest, soft armor, Level II, Level IIIA, Kevlar, Aramid, UHMWPE, Dyneema, and a few others to describe certain aspects of these incredibly strong and lightweight body armor vests.

-Level II and Level IIIA soft armor is often seen in concealable vest format.
+You often see Level II and Level IIIA soft armor in concealable vest format.
 Although, you can also choose soft body armor inserts that fit in a SAPI-cut carrier.
 Thanks to its ultra-thin and flexible properties, these vests are commonly worn for daily duty by law enforcement officers nationwide.
 Nevertheless, RMA now offers all law-abiding Americans, 18 years old and up, the same American-made NIJ-Certified Level IIIA soft body armor ballistic vests worn by law enforcement every day.

 Why Should I Buy Concealable Body Armor?

-Be prepared for the worst with unparalleled coverage, comfort, and also high-grade handgun and shotgun protection.
+Prepare for the worst with unparalleled coverage, comfort, and also high-grade handgun and shotgun protection.
 Get a concealable Level IIIA certified soft armor vest that can be worn under your shirt.
-Alternatively, wear it overtly for rapid donning in a home defense situation.
+Alternatively, wear your vest overtly for rapid donning in a home defense situation.